simonmicro/Dear-Templates/Mdadm - RAID.md

 ---
-summary: RAID using mdadm - predecessor of ZFS RAID
+summary: RAID using mdadm - a predecessor of ZFS and its RAID features
 ---

 # Setup #